Menooker/KunQuant/Readme.md

 modu = lib.getModule("alpha_101")
 ```

-Note that you need to give KunRunner a relative or absolute path of the factor library.
+Note that you need to give KunRunner a relative or absolute path of the factor library by replacing "./projects/libAlpha101.so" above.

 Load your stock data.
 In this example, load from local pandas files.
 We assume the open, close, high, low, volumn and amount data for different stocks are stored in different files.